KSP-KOS/KOS/doc/source/general/telnet.rst

 10. At any time you may disconnect your telnet client from the terminal by hitting control-D as the first character of a new line.
-This will bring you back to the telnet welcom menu again.
+This will bring you back to the telnet welcome menu again.

 Special Keys
 ------------